openshiporg/marketplace/README.md

 ### Adding Stores

-Stores are managed in [`marketplace.config.json`](./marketplace.config.json) at the root of the project.
+Stores can be configured through the marketplace UI or by editing [`marketplace.config.json`](./marketplace.config.json).
 Currently supports OpenFront stores, with abstraction in place to support other e-commerce platforms (Shopify, WooCommerce, BigCommerce) in the future:

 ```json
 [